turbot/steampipe-plugin-aws/docs/tables/aws_s3_bucket_intelligent_tiering_configuration.md

         when
           i.id is null
         then
-          'Bucket do not have intelligent tiering configured' else
+          'Bucket does not have intelligent tiering configured' else
-          'Bucket have intelligent tiering configured'
+          'Bucket has intelligent tiering configured'
       end
       as intelligent_tiering_configuration_status
     from